BudzioT/Mita/README.md

-<h1>Mita</h1>
+<h1>Airi</h1>
 This is a project that I want to work on next.<br>
-It will be an AI waifu assistant, with 3D model at the bottom right corner of screen.
+It will be an AI assistant, with 3D model in the bottom right corner of screen.
 It will be able to do some automated tasks and keep you accompany<br>
 Current goals to do:<br>
 <pre>
 - Actually add chat history